Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 The research below helps answer that question, with the TL;DR being: **neither is inherently better.** This is exactly why we do CTFs and experiments.
 We learn by understanding why things fail, how different tools behave in different environments, and which approach is appropriate for the job at hand.

-Your tools are only as useful as your understanding of how to use them.
-We should always be asking ourselves: **what is the right tool for the environment we're currently working in?**

 > **Shell Stability Differences**
 >
-> This might look like a contradiction — earlier in this post, switching from the Nishang shell to the compiled reverse shell exe fixed a hang with LinPEAS/WinPEAS.
+> This might look like a contradiction — earlier in the walkthrought, switching from the Nishang shell to the compiled reverse shell exe fixed a hang with LinPEAS/WinPEAS.
 Here, it's the opposite: the exe shell hangs and the Nishang shell doesn't.
 >
 > The reason is that these two payloads aren't just "different shells," they're built completely differently under the hood:
 > * The Nishang shell is a single PowerShell process using .NET's TcpClient directly for socket I/O. It has no subprocess or pipe relay in between — PowerShell talks straight to the socket.